Three debut novels forthcoming from Hub City Press in 2018

 The novel was sold by Kerry D’Agostino at Curtis Brown, Ltd.

-In late spring, Hub City will release Thomas McConnell’s as-yet-untitled debut novel.
+In late spring, Hub City will release Thomas McConnell’s debut novel, THE WOODEN KING.
 In McConnell’s novel, set in German-occupied Czechoslovakia in the 1940s, Vicktor Trn’s life is slowly stripped away as creeping authoritarianism envelopes his city and his family.
 In the end, this quiet history professor and man of contemplative pacifism finds himself caught between two titanic armies—the Nazis and the Soviets—and must decide how to save all that he loves.
 This heart-pounding World War II story, infused with the tension of Kristin Hannah's The Nightingale, and Anthony Doerr's All the Light We Cannot See, asks what is a peaceful man to do when totalitarianism takes everything he holds dear.

 McConnell’s collection of stories, A Picture Book of Hell and Other Landscapes (Texas Tech University Press, 2005) was nominated for the PEN/Bingham Award and the John Gardner Award for Short Fiction.
 Educated at the University of the South in Sewanee, Tennessee, and at the University of Georgia, he is professor of English at the University of South Carolina Upstate in Spartanburg.
 A Fulbright Scholar in the Czech Republic for 2005-2006, he taught American literature and creative writing at Masaryk University.